taoshidev/request-network-ui/public/validator-instructions.md

 ## Cron Server

 ReqNet uses Infura Provider to listen to crypto transfer event and initiates cron services to track payment activities to enable / disable services.
 For a single instance of ReqNet, there's nothing to do other than to deploy ReqNet to your preferred infrastructure.
 However, if deployed using a multi instance / autoscaling infrastructure like AWS EB or AWS ECS, an additional cron_handler server is needed.
 To spin up the cron server (Cron Handler), set the environment variable ROLE to "cron_handler" and deploy ReqNet as a separate instance.

-- Generate keys and register:

-1. **Create Hot and Cold Keys & Subnet Registration**:

-   - Navigate to the the Bittensor documentation page at https://docs.bittensor.com/getting-started/installation and install the Bittensor CLI.
-Once you have access to the cli, run:
-     ```
-     btcli wallet new_coldkey --wallet.name my-validator
-     btcli wallet new_hotkey --wallet.name my-validator --wallet.hotkey default
-     btcli wallet faucet --wallet.name my-validator --subtensor.network test
-     btcli wallet list
-     btcli subnet register --wallet.name my-validator --wallet.hotkey default --subtensor.network test
-     ```

-- You'll be prompted to:
-  - Enter password to unlock key.
-  - Enter netUid (the Subnet to register onto).

-For detailed instructions, refer to the [Bittensor Documentation](https://docs.bittensor.com/).